chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 This can be useful for rotating client credentials.

-To delete an identity provider, run the `delete` subcommand.
+Lastly, to delete an identity provider, run the `delete` subcommand.

 ```sh
 chainctl iam identity-provider delete
 ```

-For more details on the `chainctl iam identity-provider` subcommands, check out [the documentation for them](/chainguard/chainctl/chainctl-docs/chainctl_iam_identity-providers/).
+For more details, check out the [`chainctl` documentation for these commands](/chainguard/chainctl/chainctl-docs/chainctl_iam_identity-providers/).

 ## IAM and Security